mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 The best solution I can think of is the same as last year: [juggle fewer projects, and look for more opportunities to delegate](/retrospectives/2022/02/#how-can-i-spend-less-time-coordinating-changes).

 There are some tasks that I take on because I notice parts that I can't delegate.
 For example, if a task consists of subtasks A, B, and C, and part B involves signing a contract on behalf of TinyPilot, I think, "Oh, I'm the only one who can do that."
-In some of those cases, I can delegate out tasks A and C, but I forget to consider the possibility.
+In some of those cases, I can delegate tasks A and C, but I forget to consider the possibility.

 The other solution is pushing more work to vendors and reducing the set of things TinyPilot does in-house.
 This year, we stopped doing our own fulfillment and transitioned the work to a third-party logistics (3PL) vendor.
 That's made it harder to handle edge cases, but it eliminated entire categories of work we were managing before.